Aaliahaly/BINF6970-Final/README.md

 Not all files from the original TCGA LGG download were used.

-Files that did not fit the gene-centered design were excluded, including arm-level CNA, segment-level CNA, methylation, proteomics, structural variants, timeline files, resource files, case list files, and metadata files.
+Files that did not fit the gene-centered design were excluded, including:

+- Arm-level CNA files
+- Segment-level CNA files
+- Methylation files
+- Proteomics files
+- Structural variant files
+- Treatment timeline files
+- Sample acquisition timeline files
+- Resource files
+- Case list files
+- Metadata files

+These exclusions were made to preserve a focused gene-centered structure based on records that can be linked directly to genes and samples.

 ---

-## Python Pipeline
+## Python Data Cleaning and Harmonization Pipeline

-The Python pipeline performs data cleaning, validation, harmonization, and final proof reporting.

-Steps 1 to 7 can be run together using:
+The Python pipeline prepares the datasets for database construction.

+It performs:

+- Data cleaning
+- Dataset validation
+- Sample-level harmonization
+- Gene-level harmonization
+- HGNC-based gene identifier mapping
+- Final dataset integration
+- Final validation reporting

+The pipeline does not create or populate the MySQL database.

+Database schema creation and database population are performed separately using SQL scripts after the final harmonized datasets are generated.

+Run the data cleaning and harmonization pipeline using:

 ```bash
 python run_pipeline.py